ruisoftware/exchange-rate/README.md

 Here is the UML diagram.
 ![uml](https://user-images.githubusercontent.com/428736/28249889-078eafdc-6a67-11e7-8d94-91bbb9214e4c.png)

-This app has no "update" button to call the API and make the conversion.
+This app has no "Convert" button to call the API and make the conversion.
 The conversion is done automatically on every keystroke, or more precisely, 1 second after the last keystroke, hence the reason for a timer.

 Developed on XCode 7.0.1